Snergster/virl_packet/README.md

 #Steps:

 1. Install terraform.io for your operating system.
 This is available from https://www.terraform.io/downloads.html.
 Extract the .zip file into a directory.
 You must make sure that the directory is then part of your 'path' environment, meaning that you can issue the command 'terraform' from the command line and it provides output.
-Please read the page at `https://www.terraform.io/intro/getting-started/install.html` for instructions.
+For instructions, please refer to https://www.terraform.io/intro/getting-started/install.html

+WINDOWS USERS -  Go to Control panel -> System -> Advanced System settings* -> Environment Variables -> .
+Scroll down in system variables until you find PATH.
+Click 'edit' and change accordingly.
+BE SURE to include a semicolon at the end of the previous as that is the delimiter ie c:\path;c:\path2.
+You will need to launch a new command window for the settings to take effect.

 2. Install a Git client of your choice then 'clone' the repo at `https://github.com/Snergster/virl_packet.git`.